-hotbastard Posted Monday at 03:46 PM Posted Monday at 03:46 PM I just organised my arrival card.
+hotbastard Posted May 12, 2025 Posted May 12, 2025 I just organised my arrival card.
 All very easy.
 You will need: Your personal information including passport number/ your arrival flight information including flight number Your departing flight information, including flight number.
 Reason for visiting Thailand. visa number if you have one.
 Type of accommodation.
 Address of accommodation, including area, sub area and post code.
 This was not on my hotel booking and I had to visit Google maps to get it.
 An email address to send your digital copy to.
 They email you your digital arrival card very soon after.
 Hope this helps.
 1

 Recommended Posts